Lun Gywe: Education and career

 He studied in China in 1964, and was awarded a fellowship in art restoration to East Germany in 1971.
 His year-long stay in China had a strong influence, and he incorporated the Chinese brush and ink techniques into his oils and watercolors.
-The course in east Germany let him study European masters in East Berlin, Dresden and Potsdam and confirmed his love of impressionism.
+The course in East Germany let him study European masters in East Berlin, Dresden and Potsdam and confirmed his love of impressionism.
 However, his greatest influence has probably been Thein Han, under whom he studied and with whom he retained a close relationship in his later life.

-Work

-Lun Gywe has been described as the greatest living Burmese painter.
-Lun Gywe began painting in a realistic and naturalistic vein, influenced by the major painters of the Rangoon School, Ba Nyan, Ngwe Gaing, San Win, and Thein Han who was his painting master.
+Lun was described as the greatest living Burmese painter.
+He began painting in a realistic and naturalistic vein, influenced by the major painters of the Rangoon School, Ba Nyan, Ngwe Gaing, San Win, and Thein Han who was his painting master.
 Over time, his works became more impressionistic and some of the works today might be called expressionistic.
-His exposure to rapidly executed Chinese ink and watercolor painting during his trip to China seems to have influenced his impressionistic work as he paints quickly and he is extremely prolific.
-His impressionistic work has been called "the action of impressionism".
-Of his Impressionist style, he has said, "I paint according to my emotions, drawing inspiration from smell and textures, light and shadow" An important part of his work focuses on the female form, his favourite subject.
+His exposure to rapidly executed Chinese ink and watercolor painting during his trip to China seems to have influenced his impressionistic work as he painted quickly and he was extremely prolific.
+His impressionistic work had been called "the action of impressionism".
+Of his Impressionist style, he stated, "I paint according to my emotions, drawing inspiration from smell and textures, light and shadow".
+An important part of his work focuses on the female form, his favourite subject.

-A strong believer in Buddhism, his work is unified by his devotion to the principles embodied in that religion of order, harmony, stability and grace.
-He has said "I find inspiration in calmness.
+A strong believer in Buddhism, his work was unified by his devotion to the principles embodied in that religion of order, harmony, stability and grace.
+He reflected," I find inspiration in calmness.
 I cannot create a good painting when in an unsettled frame of mind.
 I often meditate before I start a painting".

+Lun died on 1 October 2025, at the age of 95.